IndulgeinDotNet/UtilityMaestro/README.md

 ## Overview

-UtilityMaestro is a Python-based network utility application that provides various network tool features, including network packet sniffing, real-time analysis, packet detail viewing, packet color highlighting, and packet search functionality.
+UtilityMaestro is a Python-based network utility application that provides various network tool features.
 This application demonstrates the capabilities of Python and offers a downloadable executable for ease of use.

 ## Features